coderrio/Coderr.Documentation/docs/server/feature.md

 # Data layer

-codeRR uses the repository pattern for the write side, while the query handlers typically uses ADO.NET directly (and is therefore located in the DB projects).
+Coderr uses the repository pattern for the write side, while the query handlers typically uses ADO.NET directly (and is therefore located in the DB projects).